10 Steps Of Top Risk Management In Leverage Trading

 How do you choose leverage in trading?

-If you are still building experience with leverage, it is usually safer to stay around a 1 to 5 or 1 to 10 ratio.
-Traders who already have several years of experience and a proven strategy may choose to go higher, for example up to around 1 to 25, but anything beyond that carries a very high liquidation risk that rarely makes sense for most setups.
+For traders still building experience with leverage, staying around a 1:5 or 1:10 ratio is generally safer.
+Traders with several years of experience and a proven strategy may go higher, up to around 1:25, but anything beyond that carries liquidation risk that rarely makes sense for most setups.

 Final thoughts